JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 {type="note"}

-If you encounter issues with migrating from the legacy memory manager, or you want to temporarily support both the current and legacy memory managers, see our recommendations in the [Migration guide](native-migration-guide.md).
+If you encounter issues with migrating from the legacy memory manager, or you want to temporarily support both the current and legacy memory managers, see our recommendations in the [migration guide](native-migration-guide.md).

 ## What's next